Mixin vs Interface in Flutter Dart – Complete Guide

 Placement: Before the comparison table.

-AI Prompt: "Clean technical diagram on dark background showing two columns: left column shows 'Mixin' with arrows pointing to multiple classes sharing code blocks in neon green, right column shows 'Interface' with arrows showing contract/blueprint style outlines in blue.
-Minimal flat geometric design, developer aesthetic, no gradients, monochrome palette with two accent colors."
+AI Prompt: "Clean technical diagram on dark background showing two columns: Mixin with arrows pointing to multiple classes sharing code blocks in neon green, Interface with contract/blueprint style outlines in blue.
+Minimal flat geometric design, developer aesthetic."

 Mixin vs Interface — The Comparison Table